1. Revision History

 counterpart.
 It is modeled directly after

-and modifies the same places in the wording.
+and modifies the same places in the wording, as well as a few other places.

 3.1.
 Is It Callable?